sophie-thomson/garden-escape/README.md

 - 'Garden Escape' displayed in large text to provide clear heading to mark the beginning of the story and to give an impression of a big adventure ahead.
 - Colour red used to indicate danger and risk
 - 'Honey I Shrunk the Coder!' in default font, but with spacing between letters to stand out from regular text and appear larger to work visually alongside main title text.
-- 'Garden Escape' text created using [pyfiglet 1.0.2](https://pypi.org/project/pyfiglet/) library imported from Python Package Index (PyPI) with ['slant'](http://www.figlet.org/examples.html) font.
+- 'Garden Escape' text generated using [pyfiglet 1.0.2](https://pypi.org/project/pyfiglet/) library imported from Python Package Index (PyPI) with ['slant'](http://www.figlet.org/examples.html) font.
 - Red colour text output created using [Colorama 0.4.6](https://pypi.org/project/colorama/) library imported from PyPI.

 ***ASCII Art***